wmcbrine/PDCurses/man/MANUAL.md

    request_mouse_pos() requests curses to fill in the Mouse_status structure with the current state of the mouse.

-   map_button() enables the specified mouse action to activate the Soft Label Keys if the action occurs over the area of the screen where the Soft Label Keys are displayed.
-The mouse actions are defined in curses.h in the group that starts with BUTTON_RELEASED.

    wmouse_position() determines if the current mouse position is within the window passed as an argument.
 If the mouse is outside the current window, -1 is returned in the y and x